 Virginia Misdemeanors and Maximum Penalties

-Under Virginia Code § 18.2-11, the authorized punishments for a conviction misdemeanor include:
+Under Virginia Code § 18.2-11, the authorized punishments for a conviction of a misdemeanor include:

 Up to 12 months